andruhon/type-s-tri-layout/README.md

 I realised that I actually don't quite use VIAL, so I decided to de-clutter my layout to be QMK only.
-The old VIAL stuff can be found in vial.
-Branch.
+The old VIAL stuff can be found in [VIAL](https://github.com/andruhon/corne3x5/tree/vial) branch.

 ## Setting up
 Install QMK following https://docs.qmk.fm/newbs_getting_started